 Why do I need to eat a healthy diet?

 Stressful situations trigger the fight or flight response, a physiological change that is designed to protect us against life or death situations.
 Our bodies are flooded with over 30 hormones, including cortisol and adrenaline, that are all preparing the body for the impending “danger”.
-We can usually cope well with short term stress, or acute stress, such as preparing for a presentation or having to deliver a best man’s speech.
+We can usually cope well with short term stress, or acute stress, such as preparing for a presentation or having to deliver the best man’s speech.
 Once the “danger” has gone our body is able to relax again and we go back to a natural state of balance called homeostasis.

 However, long term stress, or chronic stress, can have a significant impact on the functioning of our body.
 For example;